ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-04-etc-ecosystem-spotlight-hebeswap-part-ii/index.md

 ![](10.png)

 11. In the next step, HebeSwap will call our Metamask wallet again to relay the transaction.
-MetaMask will open and show us the data of the transaction that will sent to the ETC network, including the gas fees.
+MetaMask will open and show us the data of the transaction that will be sent to the ETC network, including the gas fees.
 To continue press “Confirm”.

 ![](11.png)